5 Things to Know About Independent Digital Content Creators

 - Independent creators are young, well-educated, tech-savvy, highly satisfied, and entrepreneurial.

-Our 2022 State of Independence research highlighted the growth of the creator economy, and we decided to dive deeper into this topic with our Creator Economy Research brief.
-Here are five takeaways from our latest report that define independent creators.
+Our 2024 State of Independence research highlighted the growth of the independent talent population, a topic we’ve also explored in our Creator Economy Research brief.
+Here are five takeaways from our research that can help you understand what independent creators bring to the table.

 1. Independent Creators are Young and Well-Educated